amyfei2015/pic10c_project/README.md

     - It's initially set at the center of the gameboard
     - when it collides with a treasure, it collects it and the count increments
     - when it collides with a soldier, no matter which type, it's sent back to its initial position
-    - when all treasures are collected, something happens? (this part not finished)
+    - when all treasures are collected, something happens? (this part is not finished)

 2. a 25*15 rectangle
     - soldier1